ome/training-docker/_episodes/06-volumes.md

 > ## What happens if you run this?
 >
 > ~~~
-> docker run -it my-omeropy-image omero login -s nightshade.openmicroscopy.org
+> docker run -it my-omeropy-image /opt/omero/web/venv3/bin/omero login -s workshop.openmicroscopy.org
-> docker run -it my-omeropy-image omero user list
+> docker run -it my-omeropy-image /opt/omero/web/venv3/bin/omero user list
 > ~~~
 > {: .bash}
 > > The second command prompts you to login again.
 It is a completely separate Docker container, so the login state from the first command is not passed to the second container.